Nieto Sobejano Arquitectos: Studio

 As well as being widely published in international magazines and books, the firm's work was exhibited at the Biennale di Venezia in 2000, 2002, 2006 and 2012, at the Museum of Modern Art (MoMA) in New York, in 2006, at the Kunsthaus in Graz in 2008 and at the MAST Foundation in Bologna in 2014.
 It is the recipient of the 2007 National Prize for Restoration from the Spanish Ministry of Culture and the 2010 Nike Prize issued by the Bund Deutscher Architekten (BDA), as well as the Aga Khan Award for Architecture (2010), the Piranesi Prix de Rome (2011), the European Museum of the Year Award (2012), the Hannes Meyer Prize (2012), AIA Honorary Fellowship (2015) and the Alvar Aalto Medal in 2015.
-Major works include two projects at Córdoba (the Madinat al-Zahra Museum and the Contemporary Art Centre), the Moritzburg Museum and extensions to the San Telmo Museum in San Sebastian, and the Joanneum in Graz.
+Major works include two projects at Córdoba (the Madinat al-Zahra Museum and the Contemporary Art Centre), the Kunstmuseum Moritzburg Halle (Saale) and extensions to the San Telmo Museum in San Sebastian, and the Joanneum in Graz.
 Nieto Sobejano Arquitectos currently has projects in Germany, Spain, Austria, Estonia and Morocco.
 Two monographs have been published about their work: "Nieto Sobejano.
 Memory and Invention" (Hatje Cantz Verlag, Ostfildern, Germany, 2013) and "Fuensanta Nieto, Enrique Sobejano.
 Architetture" (Mondadori Electa Spa, Milano, Italy, 2014).